Zero-cycles in families of rationally connected varieties

 \begin{proposition} Let $K$ be a local field with residue field $k$ and ring of integers $A$.
 Let $X$ be a regular flat projective scheme over $A$.
 Assume that the generic fiber $X_K$ of $X$ is rationally connected of dimension $2$, i.e. a rational surface, then the group $\CH^2(X)$ is finitely generated and the group $\CH^2(X)_{\mathrm{tors}}$ is finite. \end{proposition} \begin{proof} The group $\CH^2(X)$ fits into the exact sequence $\CH^{1}(X_k)\to \CH^2(X) \to \CH^2(X_K)\to 0.$ By Theorem \ref{theorem_CT_surfaces}, $\CH^2(X_K)$ is the direct sum of $\bb Z$ and a finite group.
 The group $\CH^{1}(X_k)$ is finitely generated since the Picard group of each component of $X_k$ is finitely generated since $k$ is finite.
 Therefore $\CH^2(X)_{\mathrm{tors}}$ is finite. \end{proof}

-\begin{theorem} Let the notation be as in Proposition \ref{proposition_torsion_fe}.
-We make the following additional assumptions: \begin{enumerate} \item The reduced special fiber $X_k$ is a simple normal crossing divisor. \item The Gersten conjecture holds for the Milnor K-sheaf $\cal K^M_{2,X}$ and the induced map $ \CH^2(X)\cong H^{2}(X,\cal K^M_{2,X}) \to \projlim_n H^{2}(X_k,\cal K^M_{2,X_n})$ is surjective and makes Diagram \ref{diagram_padic} commute. \end{enumerate} Then the map
+\begin{theorem} Let the notation be as in Proposition \ref{proposition_torsion_fe} and $ch(k)=p$ and $ch(K)=0$.
+We make the following additional assumptions: \begin{enumerate} \item The reduced special fiber $X_k$ is a simple normal crossing divisor. \item The Gersten conjecture holds for the Milnor K-sheaf $\K^M_{2,X}$ and the induced map $ \CH^2(X)\cong H^{2}(X,\K^M_{2,X}) \to \projlim_n H^{2}(X_k,\K^M_{2,X_n})$ is surjective. \end{enumerate} Then the map